mstellwa/rfml/README.md

-# rfml
+# rfml – a R package for MarkLogic Server

 rfml is a R package for MarkLogic Server, Enterprise NoSQL database, enabling in-dabase analytics.

-It uses the REST interfaces to allow user using search syntax for creating a data.frame similar object, ml.data.frame.
+It is based on the REST interface to allow users to use search syntax for creating a data.frame similar object, ml.data.frame.
 There is no data brought back to the client during the creation of the object.
 [More information on the wiki](https://github.com/mstellwa/rfml/wiki/Introduction-to-the-rfml-package)

+rfml only works with MarkLogic Server version 8 and higher.

 In order to use rfml you need a REST server, with a module database, for the MarkLogic database that contains your source data..

+**If you have previous installed rfml, before 7th December 2015, you need to execute ml.clear.database before installing the new version.**

 Currently the package is not avalible on CRAN so you need to install it using devtools.
 ```R